Momentum-Team-8/django-habit-tracker-smilewendy7/README.md

 1) fix the page issue when add multiple records for the same day.
 3) home page bar lines
 6) add a public dashbord for each user with data about their habits and recent statistics .....

+7) bublle chart ----- show different habits

+8) average performance, your performance .... you bit xx % of people ...